nuclio/nuclio/cmd/dashboard/README.md

 #### Request

 Invoking an API gateway is done by calling endpoint that is given in the api geteway's `spec.host`  field.

-The HTTP method you apply to this endpoint is the one with which dashboard will invoke the function.
-For example, if you `DELETE /api/function_invocations`, the HTTP method in the event as received by the function will be `DELETE`.

 * URL: `<Method> <api-gateway-endpoint>`
 * Headers: